ffore/Asmt1_Java/README.md

     - Select the Modules tab on the left-hand side
     - In the main window, you should see 3 different tabs labeled Sources, Paths, and Dependencies respectively.
 Select the Dependencies tab
     - On the right-hand side of the main window, there is a small grey plus sign next to Scope.
 Press the plus sign.
-    - Choose the second option of 'Library...'
+    - Choose the second option of `Library...`
-    - Choose the second option of the new dropdown 'From Maven...'
+    - Choose the second option of the new dropdown `From Maven...`
     - A search box will now appear.
-Copy and paste 'org.junit.jupiter:junit-jupiter:5.4.2' in the search box.
+Copy and paste `org.junit.jupiter:junit-jupiter:5.4.2` in the search box.
     - Click OK
     - A new popup will appear asking you to configure the library.
 Simply press OK.
     - Click Apply on the bottom right of the window, and then OK